Quafadas/dedav4s/docs/explanation/examples.md

 Here, we have the line chart example from vega lite. ```viz.vega.plots.xxx``` contains _all_ the examples on the vega, and vega-lite websites. vega-lite charts have "lite" appended.

 Someone was apparently crazy enough to implement pacman in vega.
-As proof that we really did _all_ the examples, and for your gaming pleasure.
+As "proof" that we really did _all_ the examples, and for your gaming pleasure.

 ```scala
 viz.vega.plots.Pacman()